-Please ensure that you update the academy with any changes of mobile number or e-mail address.
+Please ensure that you update the academy with any changes of mobile number, home address or e-mail address.
+Incorrect contact details can cause significant difficulties in the case of a medical or safeguarding incident where the academy need to speak to families as a matter of urgency.